Monodromy Approach to Pair Production of Charged Black Holes and Electric Fields: Monodromy and Boundary Conditions

-Therefore the connection matrix $\mathbf{P}_i^j$ for pair production can be expressed as
+Therefore, the connection matrix $\mathbf{P}_i^j$ for pair production can be expressed as

 which had been derived in~\cite{Castro:2013lba}.
 The conservation of flux implies the determinant of the connection matrix $\mathbf{P}_+^\infty$, up to an irrelevant phase, should be one.
-Fortunately, the choice of the permutation of the eigenvectors when forcing $\mu(\mathbf{P}_i^j) > 0$ and the ambiguity of phases in~\eqref{eq:normalized-ConnectionMatrix} become irrelevant when computing $|\mathcal{R}|$ and $|\mathcal{T}|$.
+Fortunately, the choice of the permutation of the eigenvectors when forcing $\mu(\mathbf{P}_i^j) > 0$ and the ambiguity of phases in~\eqref{eq:normalized-ConnectionMatrix} become irrelevant when computing $|\mathcal{I}|, \, |\mathcal{R}|$ and $|\mathcal{T}|$.

-Additionally, we can also derive the connection matrix for the quasi-normal mode (QNM) with the boundary condition of only ingoing flux $\mathcal{T}'$ at $r_i$ (generally horizon) and outgoing flux $\mathcal{T}$ at $r_j$ (infinity), see the right panel of Fig.~\ref{fig:BoundaryCondition}.
-In others words, we only need to replace $\mathcal{R}$ with $\mathcal{T}'$ and take the infinity limit on $\mathcal{T}$ with finite ratio $\mathcal{T}' / \mathcal{T}$.
+Additionally, we can also derive the connection matrix for the quasi-normal mode (QNM) with the boundary condition of only ingoing flux $\mathcal{T}'$ at $r_i$ (generally horizon) and outgoing flux $\mathcal{T}$ at $r_j$ (infinity) (see the right panel of Fig.~\ref{fig:BoundaryCondition}).
+In others words, we only need to replace $\mathcal{R}$ with $\mathcal{T}'$ and take $\mathcal{I} = 0$.
 Hence, the connection matrix of QNM will be

-which has vanishing diagonal components and $\det(\mathbf{P}_i^j) = -1$.
+which has vanishing diagonal components and $\det(\mathbf{P}_i^j) = 1$.
 A similar approach had been discussed in~\cite{Castro:2013lba}.

-In the following sections we will apply this method to study the pair production in a few physical backgrounds.
+In the following sections we will apply this method to compute the pair production in a few physical backgrounds.